richardschoen/ibmi-srcarcifs/README.md

 # Copy, Extract or Archive IBM i Source Physical File Members to IFS
-This repo contains self-contained IBM i CL commands for copying source members from a source physical file to a selected IFS structure for backup or archive purposes or for committing to a Git repository you may be using in your IFS home directory (```/home/userid```)
+This repo contains self-contained IBM i CL commands for copying source members from a source physical file to a selected IFS structure for backup or archive purposes or for manually committing to a Git repository you may be using in your IFS home directory (```/home/userid```)

 The main use case would be for:
 - Poor man's source management.
 Teams that don't have ANY source control system in place but need a way to quickly make backup copies of source members to the IFS.